The Jetset Society performing as a live band at a ball in Vienna

 Danceable repertoire

-Waltz, ballroom dances, latin dances, discofox and modern dance music should work reliably.
+Waltz, ballroom dances, Latin dances, discofox and modern dance music should work reliably.
 The repertoire needs to be strong for different generations.

 Understanding the schedule